Animal Crossing New Horizons Multiplayer & Co-Op Guide

 Animal Crossing: New Horizons Local Multiplayer

-But you will want to make sure your friends aren't too far away, so the connection is as stable as possible.
+But you want to make sure your friends aren't too far away, so the connection is as stable as possible.

 To kick off local multiplayer, head to the island's Airport.
 Speak with Orville at the reception desk, and he'll ask what you want to do.
 Choose whether you want to visit someone else or invite people to your island, and then select Local Multiplayer.